 In the late 2nd century a destructive plague spread through the region (c.
 160).
 Many communities lost up to a third of their inhabitants, and some would never reach pre-plague population levels again until modern times.

-The Later Roman government was greatly preoccupied with the threat from beyond its eastern frontiers, and massive border defences were built up, with much greater troop numbers than in the early empire.
-The Romans also recruited an Arab tribe, the Ghazzanids, to act as a foward defence.
+The Later Roman government was greatly preoccupied with the threat from beyond its eastern frontiers, and massive border defenses were built up, with much greater troop numbers than in the early empire.
+The Romans also recruited an Arab tribe, the Ghazzanids, to act as a forward defense.
 Ghazzanid scouts patrolled the desert, securing the Roman border from any surprise invasion or disturbance.
-The Persian government had likewise recuited the Lakhmid tribe to the same role on its behalf.
+The Persian government had likewise recruited the Lakhmid tribe to the same role on its behalf.
 Between them, these two tribes came to dominate a large area of northern Arabia.